Sipho1992/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create an alias with a name and value adding a message to $USER
+0-Create an alias with a name and value
+1-Add a message to $USER
-Adding a directory to the end of a path
+2-Add a directory to the end of a path
-Show a list of all variable
+3-Count the number of directories in a path
+4-List all variables
-List local variables and environmental variables and their functions Creating a local variable
+5-List all local and environmental variables and their functions 6-Create a local variable
-Creating global variables
+7-Create a global variable